The Beaumont Award

 Criteria

-• Ability to explain your research to non-specialists
+• the ability to explain your research to non-specialists

-• Application of the research in terms of future research, etc.
+• an application of the research in terms of future research.

 More information